-Removal from Class: Repair and Rebuild

-Name: Tutor group: Tutor:

-Date: Subject sent out: Lesson in

-Member of staff sending you to

-[removal]

-ow am I feeling right now?

-was given a warning for

-was asked to leave the class be ecause

-This situation could have been av voided if I had

-I.

-2.

-Fo put things right I will need to

-I.

-2.

-3.

-Restorative conversation y of what the child has agreed to do:

-y of what the child has agreed to do.

-l.

-2.

-3. child is successful in future lessons?

-now can stall help to ensure the child is successful in future lessons?

-l.

-2.

-3.

-Child signature: Staff signature:
+Removal from Class: Repair and Rebuild Name: Tutor group: Tutor: Date: Subject sent out: Lesson in Member of staff sending you to [removal] Please write down what happened and why you have been sent to Principal/Vice Principal from your lesson.
+Use the following sentence starters to help you: How am I feeling right now?
+I was given a warning for...
+I was asked to leave the class because...
+This situation could have been avoided if I had...
+1. To put things right I will need to...
+1. 2.
+3. Restorative conversation Please complete a brief summary of what the child has agreed to do: 1.
+2. How can staff help to ensure the child is successful in future lessons?
+1.